USER MANUALS

 To use the Assisted Query feature the user has to have the data_catalog_assisted_query role.
 See the Default Roles section for more information.

-Data Catalog Assisted Query
+Data Marketplace Assisted Query

-Data Catalog Assisted Query role.
+Data Marketplace Assisted Query role.

 Log Assisted Query HTTP information